You know what’s sad?

 On FluentU, you’ll get authentic English videos like movie trailers, YouTube clips, inspiring talks and more.
 Each video comes with interactive captions.
 Look for words you’ve already seen in English magazines.
 Click any word you don’t recognize for an instant definition.
 Like many of the magazines below, there are also exercises to help you memorize better.

 FluentU is a great tool to keep you entertained while improving your reading skills.
 You might even reward yourself with a FluentU video after finishing a magazine article.
-Plus, you can take it anywhere along with your magazines thanks to the FluentU mobile app.
+Plus, you can take it anywhere along with your magazines thanks to the FluentU mobile app for iOS and for Android.

 - Start conversations in social media after reading: Most articles are about popular or important topics that are relevant to other people.
 After finishing an article, you can share your opinion about the topic by posting a status on Facebook or Tweeting about it.